brillout/handli/readme.md

 That said, Handli handles *all* network corner cases.
 So that you can quickly ship a prototype without worrying about network corner cases at first.
-You can later progressively remove Handli and implement custom network handling.
+You can later progressively replace Handli and implement custom network handling.

-The live demo fully shows how Handli handles network corner cases.
+The live demo shows how Handli handles all network corner cases.

 ###### Usage